metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 Optional:

 - `unit` (String) The unit of a maintenance schedule duration.
 Valid value is HOUR.
-See Auto-Tune for Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html) for more information.
+See Auto-Tunefor Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html)for more information.
 - `value` (Number) Integer to specify the value of a maintenance schedule duration.
-See Auto-Tune for Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html) for more information.
+See Auto-Tunefor Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html)for more information.